-A “living wage” is the minimum amount that a worker must earn to afford their basic necessities, without public or private assistance such as food stamps, section 8 housing, etc… It is intended to meet the BASIC needs of a single individual working in Orange County North Carolina.
+A “living wage” is the minimum amount that a worker must earn to afford their basic necessities, without public or private assistance such as food stamps, section 8 housing, etc. Living wages are intended to meet the basic needs of a single individual working in Orange County, North Carolina.

-With few exclusions, all full and part-time employees must be paid at least the living wage amount.
-Whether a person works 4 hours per week or 40 hours per week, they should be paid the same.
+All full and part-time employees must be paid at least the living wage amount.
+Whether a person works 4 or 40 hours per week, they should be paid the same.
 A full hour’s work deserves a full hour’s wage.

 All tipped, commissioned, and variable pay rate employees must be paid at least the living wage rate.
 Employers and employees are interviewed to verify their pay, at living wages, is consistently earned so that our certification requirements are met.

 Interns, apprentices, temporary and project-based employees, minors working part time, probationary employees, and independent contractors paid via a 1099 are not included.

 Orange County Living Wage works in partnership with our employers to create a more just and sustainable local economy.
 We welcome participation in our work from all members of our community.
 Please contact us at firstname.lastname@example.org if you would like to participate and learn more about our work.

 This 2012 video about wealth inequality is still just as relevant in 2018: